SlugSecurity/site/src/about/faqs.md

 Here, anyone with curiosity can jump in, make new friends, get hands-on with hacking, and find their way.
 No gatekeeping, just real talk and real skills.

+This group is open to all students consistent with state and federal law, the UC Nondiscrimination Statement and the Nondiscrimination Policy Statement for University of California Publications Regarding Student-Related Matters.

 ## What We Do
 Think workshops, social gatherings, and some serious (but fun) competitions.
 We run hands-on hacking sessions, from capture-the-flag challenges to live demos on topics like reverse engineering and pen-testing.
 We keep most club events open to everyone, no matter their experience.